right-rudder/next-gen/src/content/blog/halloween-2024-at-nextgen-flight-academy.md

     "Halloween event",
     "aviation fun",
     "community event",
+    "KRAL",
+    "Cessna 172 Skyhawk",
+    "costume contest",
+    "trick-or-treat",
+    "flight school",
+    "aviation education",
+    "positive learning environment",
+    "Riverside flight school",
+    "Halloween celebration",
+    "Riverside aviation",
+    "Riverisde CA",
+    "Redlands CA",
+    "Halloween-themed flight training",
   ]
 ---

-NextGen Flight Academy recently hosted a spooktacular Halloween event, transforming their campus into a haunted hangar.
-Students and staff dressed up in creative costumes, ranging from classic ghouls and witches to aviation-themed characters.
+[NextGen Flight Academy](/), the best flight school at Riverside Municipal Airport(KRAL), recently hosted a spooktacular Halloween event, transforming their campus into a haunted hangar.
+Students and [staff](/about) dressed up in creative costumes, ranging from classic ghouls and witches to aviation-themed characters.

-The highlight of the event was undoubtedly the Halloween-themed plane, a Cessna 172 Skyhawk adorned with spooky decorations.
+The highlight of the event was undoubtedly the Halloween-themed plane, a [Cessna 172 Skyhawk](/our-fleet) adorned with spooky decorations.
 The plane's nose was transformed into a terrifying clown face, complete with red hair, piercing eyes, and a sinister grin.
 The propellers were decorated with spooky spider webs and bats, adding to the eerie atmosphere.

 The event was filled with fun and excitement, including: